There are some general guidelines that can help you determine the charges to expect.

 i) Number of users

 The number of users that will have to access the ERP will determine the price.
 The more users that need to access the ERP, the pricier the licensing costs.
+However, Acumatica has an unlimited user license and allows for everyone to use the ERP.
+Dynamics uses a user count, but you can add or subtract users anytime in your contract (as of 3/16/21 through a CSP provider like Clients First.

 ii) Industry of the organization

 If your organization is in a more specialized industry, it may be difficult to find an ERP that will sufficiently address your needs.
 Thus, the implementation may require heavy customization and third-party add-ons, which will increase costs.
+Even manufacturing and MROs have higher costs software and service costs due to the addition of industry requirements.

 iii) Number of locations